Honda Fit: Europe

+Hong Kong

+The Jazz was launched in Hong Kong on 8 March 2021, with three variants at launch.

+In October 2022, the facelifted model debuted, with the addition of a new RS e:HEV variant.

 Japan

 The Fit was launched in Japan on 13 February 2020 and went on sale on the following day.
-Initial trim levels for the Japanese market Fit were Basic, Home, Ness, Crosstar and Luxe.
+Initial trim levels for the Japanese market Fit were: Basic, Home, Ness, Crosstar and Luxe.

 In Japan, the Fit is offered with both conventional 1.3-litre petrol engine and the 1.5-litre e:HEV system.
 The take rate of the Fit e:HEV in Japan is targeted to reach 65 percent, up from the previous generation's 40 percent.
 In reality, the Fit e:HEV accounted for 72 percent of sales as per March 2020.

 The Japanese market Fit received a facelift in August 2022, which reintroduced the RS trim (replacing Ness model).
 The facelifted model went on sale on 7 October 2022.